formkit/docs-content/guides/create-a-tailwind-theme.md

 And there we have it!
 All FormKit core inputs styled with Tailwind utility classes across our entire project.

-If we need to override any specific one-offs within our project we can do so using the [section-key class props](/essentials/styling#section-key-class-props) or the [classes](/essentials/styling#classes-prop) prop on a given `FormKit` input within our project which was covered in the opening section of this guide.
+If we need to override any specific one-offs within our project, we can do so using the [section-key class props](/essentials/styling#section-key-class-props) or the [classes](/essentials/styling#classes-prop) prop on a given `FormKit` input within our project which was covered in the opening section of this guide.

 Of particular importance when doing an override is the special [`$reset` modifier](/essentials/styling#resetting-classes) for class lists.
-When the FormKit class system encounters a `$reset` class it will erase the current class list for the given section key and only collect class names that occur after the `$reset` token was encountered.
+When the FormKit class system encounters a `$reset` class it will erase the current class list for the given section and only collect class names that occur after the `$reset` token was encountered.
 This is valuable in a system like Tailwind where it would be painful to have to write override classes or individually disable classes for every globally configured class when deviating from our theme.

 <example
   :file="[